eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 - FLOAT64
 - FLOAT128

-Primitive types don't need an specific configuration to create the type.
+Primitive types don't need a specific configuration to create the type.
 Because of that DynamicTypeBuilderFactory has got exposed several methods to allow users to create the Dynamic Types avoiding the DynamicTypeBuilder step.
-The example below shows the two ways to create a dynamic data of a primitive type.
+The example below shows the two ways to create dynamic data of a primitive type.
 The DynamicData class has a specific `Get` and `Set` Methods for each primitive type of the list.